industrial-edge/iih-essentials-development-kit-getting-started/docs/Visualization_example_value.md

 To connect the tag to the Data Service, follow these steps:

 1. Open a browser.
-2. To start the Data Service, enter the following address: `http://localhost:34203` or use the container IP 4203
+2. To start the Data Service, enter the following address: `http://localhost:34203`
 3. Add a Variable in tab "Connectivity"
    - Adapter: Simulation Connector
    - Tag: Example Aspect/default/Sinus